Hereditary haemochromatosis: History

 In 1847, Virchow described a golden brown granular pigment that was soluble in sulfuric acid and produced red ash on ignition.
 The disease was first described in 1865 by Armand Trousseau in a report on diabetes in patients presenting with a bronze pigmentation of their skin.
 Two years later, Perls developed the first practical method for the analysis of iron in tissue.
 Despite Trousseau not associating diabetes with iron accumulation, the recognition that infiltration of the pancreas with iron might disrupt endocrine function resulting in diabetes was made by Friedrich Daniel von Recklinghausen in 1890.
 In 1935, English gerontologist Joseph Sheldon described the cases of haemochromatosis.
 He established this as the name of the disorder and his detailed monograph.
 Despite lacking the modern molecular techniques accessible today, he came to accurate conclusions that describe haemochromatosis disease as an inborn error of metabolism where this inherited disorder can increase the absorption of iron and thus cause tissue damage due to iron deposition.
 Moreover, he rejected theories that alcohol, drug, and other factors contribute to the disorder.

 The clinical case series from 1935 to 1955 indicated that haemochromatosis was more common than had been acknowledged.
 During the 1960s, MacDonald, a pathologist at Boston City Hospital, diverted attention away from the true cause of haemochromatosis.
 He believed that haemochromatosis was a nutritional condition because he observed many drunken patients of Irish ancestry.
-During this period of time, other investigators reported additional evidence suggesting that a genetic factor could play a central role in the absorption of iron in people with haemochromatosis.
+During this period of time, other investigators reported additional evidence suggesting that a genetic factor could strongly influence the absorption of iron in people with haemochromatosis.
 However, alcohol consumption is known to increase the risk of liver injury in haemochromatosis.
 This finding is consistent with the concept that excess iron metabolism is a primary cause of haemochromatosis disease.

 Finally, in 1976, Marcel Simon and his collaborators confirmed that haemochromatosis is an autosomal recessive disorder that has a link to the human leukocyte antigen (HLA) region of the genome.
 It took 20 years for researchers at Mercator Genetics to effectively identify and clone the haemochromatosis genes using a positional cloning approach.

 In 1996, Feder et al. identified HFE, which is a major histocompatibility complex (MHC) gene.
 They found that 83% of patients have homozygosity for a missense mutation (C282Y) in the HFE gene.
 Finally, several groups reported their findings in a series of patients with haemochromatosis where they discovered the existence of the C282Y mutation in about 85-90% of the cases.
 The discovery has led to improved clinical medicine and liver disease evaluation.